 Diplomatic relations between Estonia and Hungary, which were interrupted in 1940, were restored on 2 September 1991.
 Hungary appointed its ambassador to Estonia on 10 December 1991.
 The ambassador resided in Helsinki.
 Estonia sent a charge d’affaires ad interim to Budapest in July of 1999.

 The first Hungarian ambassador to reside in Estonia since 1928 was Béla Jávorszky, who presented his credentials in September 1999.
 The Hungarian Embassy in Estonia was open from 30 September 1999 until 15 September 2014.
-As of the latter date, Hungary is covering Estonia via Helsinki.
-Ambassador Kristof Forrai presented his credentials to President Toomas Hendrik Ilves on 13 January 2015.
-As of summer 2016, the Hungarian Ambassador to Estonia is Mr Vince Szalay-Bobrovniczky.
+As of the latter date, Hungary is covering Estonia from Helsinki.
+In November 2016, Hungarian Ambassador Vince Szalay-Bobrovniczky presented his credentials.

 In 1994, Mall Hellam (in Tallinn) and Ago Künnap (in Tartu) began their activities as Hungarian honorary consuls in Estonia.
 At present, Mr Ago Künnap has ended his activities as honorary consul and the new Hungarian honorary consul in Tartu is entrepreneur István Bán.